 When you’re rushed and trying to prioritize your time at the barn, you’ve got to choose your battles.
-There might be some chores that get done every other day instead of every day, but we’ve picked out the five grooming habits you should never ever slack on if you want to keep your equine athlete sound, healthy and happy.
+There might be some chores that get done every other day instead of every day, but we’ve picked out the four grooming habits you should never ever slack on if you want to keep your equine athlete sound, healthy and happy.

 1) Picking feet.
 This is a chore you shouldn’t ever skip before (and ideally after) you ride.
 This is the quickest and cheapest way to keep your horse sound, as abcesses, misplaced nails, bruises, stones, and infection can quickly derail your training plans but are easily detected when you pick your horse’s feet regularly.